TromsFylkestrafikk/laravel-siri/README.md

 The following events are dispatched during the incoming channel data cycle.

-- `\TromsFylkestrafikk\Siri\Events\ChannelSchema`: The schema used to
-  map data from XML to array.
-Use this modify what elements to harvest.
 - `\TromsFylkestrafikk\Siri\Events\EtJourney`: A parsed
   `EstimatedJourneyVersionFrame` is available with additional sibling elements.